EBITDA explained simply

 If you are one of those entrepreneurs who find accounting rather tedious, we have the solution: with the bexio Business-Software, you can easily take care of your administration and accounting: for example, the multi-level income statement, in which the EBITDA is also issued, is created entirely automatically for you.
 This allows you to assess how profitable your company is at any time.
 Here, you can find a sample income statement created in bexio.

-Bexio income statement ebitda de
+bexio income statement ebitda de

 Fig.: Multi-level income statement in bexio including EBITDA.